 Another one of the important benefits of celery?
 It’s in the same plant family as cancer-protective vegetables like carrots, celery, fennel, parsley and parsnips, which all contain chemo-protective compounds called polyacetylenes.
 Early studies have shown that polyacetylenes help reduce toxicity and fight against cancer formation, specifically breast cancer, intestinal cancer and leukemia.

 Polyacetlynes have many immune-boosting effects, including tumor-fighting abilities that stop mutated cells from proliferating.
 According to faculty of the Department of Agricultural Sciences at the Aarhus University of Denmark, “polyacetylenes have shown many interesting bioactivities including anti-inflammatory, antiplatelet-aggregatory, cytotoxic, antitumor activity, as well as activity against bacteria and mycoplasma.”
-(8)

-Celery is an extremely old vegetable, with records showing that celery leaves were part of the remains found in the tomb of pharaoh “King Tutankhamun,” who died in 1323 BC.
+It is an extremely old vegetable, with records showing that celery leaves were part of the remains found in the tomb of the pharaoh “King Tutankhamun,” who died in 1323 B.C.
 In ancient Greece, celery leaves were used as garlands for the dead and to make wreaths or crowns that were given to winners of battles.
-Celery is even mentioned in Homer’s Iliad and The Odyssey; horses were said to grow on wild celery that grew throughout Troy.
+Celery is even mentioned in Homer’s “Iliad” and “The Odyssey,” as horses were said to eat wild celery that grew throughout Troy.

 How to Buy and Store Celery

 Today, in North America, the type of celery most grown and eaten is called “pascal celery,” while in Europe “celeriac” celery is more popular.
-Celery is considered a long season crop and somewhat hard to grow, since it needs constant moisture and can’t withstand heat very well.
+Celery is considered a long-season crop and somewhat hard to grow, since it needs constant moisture and can’t withstand heat very well.
 It grows in cool, moist climates best and can be found most times of the year, especially during the fall through winter months.